moathabdulrazak/fs-journal/quizzes/week01.md

 ```
 <!-- enter you answer in the space below -->
 ```
+selector, value and property
 ```

 **7.** What property would you change if you wanted to make a font **Bold**?
 <!-- enter you answer in the space below -->
 ```
-Change the font-weight to bold
+Change the font-weight to bold or in html the <b> tag
 ```

 **8.** In what tag does the majority of your code belong?